mcfnord/rml/src/openmic.md

 turn a picture into ten or twenty shares.
 My essays, which often struck an expose' tone and were carefully structured to unfold seductivel on Facebook, got hundreds of views.
 I could structure a continuum of discovery, from a twitter tweet, to a facebook post, to a deep dive on my own website.
 I could estimate engagement, and respond to sudden viral popularity.
 A cyborg just lives there.
 I just lived in this netherworld of the appearance of life, limbo world of impressions and controversy.

+If seven words were an attack, this must have been a nuclear war.

+## Not guilty

+I remember thinking once while I testified, "Why is he doing this?
+Doesn't he know it's not smart?"
+My adversary caused hardship to my family and me.
+I already had visions of mad power through viral tools.
+I wasn't clear how it would matter, but felt a trajectory. i

+# Lots and lots of groundwork

+My step-mother told me early on that my adversary might be unacccustomed to the amount of sustained focus and effort I can give to a cause.
+In 2015 I was diagnosed with a mild autism.
+I haven't come to grips with what that means, but it explains a few things about me, and does put me in a different category.
+I can sustain a focus for a long time.
+Maybe that was something new for my adversary.

+## Wikipedia

+I evoked a doxing.

+As recently as December, I was doxed on the platform.
+The violator took pains to spell out my name, including my middle initial.

+## I had a bar complaint ready

+Up to now, I had a private and a public personas.
+I quietly prepared a bar complaint.
+That was a saga of its own… until I just sat down to write one.